A nodal account is a special bank account required to be opened by intermediaries. And, this post aims to highlight its emergence and importance.

 - Payments by a marketplace to various vendors

-- Transfers from the nodal account based on pre-determined terms and
+- Transfers from nodal accounts based on pre-determined terms and conditions

 - Commissions to the intermediaries at pre-determined rates